 Submitting Your Electronic Thesis or Dissertation

-Steps to Create the One Document File (Microsoft Word 2007 or 2010)
+Steps to Create a Single Thesis or Dissertation File File (Microsoft Word 2007 or 2010)

-For the best results to set up the one document file, please do NOT Copy/Paste the two Template pages before this file is generated with the following instructions.
+- For the best results to set up the file, please do NOT Copy/Paste the two Template pages before this file is generated with the following instructions.

-1) Create a number of pages (Page breaks)—Go to Insert (Ribbon)—Click on “Page Break” any number of times (10-20).
+- Create a number of pages (Page breaks)—Go to Insert (Ribbon)—Click on “Page Break” any number of times (10-20).
 You need to estimate how many pages you may need for the Front Matter.
-Please use the Examples of Front Matter (Thesis or Dissertation) at the Graduate Studies Website-Thesis/Dissertation icon-Manuscript Submission (Left side)-scroll down to the Examples for Front Matter.
+Please consult the Examples of Front Matter.
 Review the example to decide on the number of pages in the Front Matter.

-2) In order to be able to create page numbers for the Front Mater (lower case Roman numerals) and Body of Research (Arabic numerals), pick the halfway placement of the pages to set the Section Break.
+- In order to be able to create page numbers for the Front Matter (lower case Roman numerals) and Body of Research (Arabic numerals), pick the halfway placement of the pages to set the section break.
 Place the cursor on the page in which the section break will be set at the beginning of that page.

-4) At this point, you want to set the lower case Roman numeral page numbers for the Front Matter.
+- At this point, you want to set the lower case Roman numeral page numbers for the Front Matter.
 Go to the first page of the file and place the cursor at the first page.
-Go to Insert (Ribbon)—move to the right and Click on Page Number.
+Go to Insert (Ribbon)—move to the right and click on Page Number.
 You will need to pick the location placement of your page numbers (window examples).
-You need to pick either Upper right hand corner or Bottom center.
+You need to pick either upper right hand corner or bottom center.
 Once the location is set and make sure your cursor is still at the first page of the file.
 You should be able to go back to Insert (Ribbon)—Page Number (which may have moved to just below to the left from the ribbon.
-Scroll down to Format Page Numbers and Click to show the Window box.
+Scroll down to Format Page Numbers and click to show the window box.
 At this time, click on the arrow and select the ”i,ii,iii,iv”-lower case Roman numerals which will be highlighted in gray.
-Move down to the page numbering section and Select the Start at: type in “i”.
+Move down to the page numbering section and select the start at: type in “i”.
 Click on the “OK” button.

-6) The first page of the Body of Research should start as p.1.
+- The first page of the Body of Research should start as page 1.
 You will need to reset the page numbers for the Body of Research.
 Place the cursor on this page of the Body of Research and follow the previous step to incorporate correct Arabic page numbers.
-Go to Insert (Ribbon)—move to the right and Click on Page Number.
+Go to Insert (Ribbon)—move to the right and click on Page Number.
 You will need to pick the location placement of your page numbers (window examples).
 You should be able to go back to Insert (Ribbon)—Page Number (which may have moved to just below to the left from the ribbon.
-Scroll down to Format Page Numbers and Click to show the Window box.
+Scroll down to Format Page Numbers and click to show the window box.
 At this time, click on the arrow and select the ”1,2,3,…”-Arabic numerals which will be highlighted in gray.
-Move down to the page numbering section and Select the Start at: type in “1”.
+Move down to the page numbering section and select the start at: type in “1”.
 Click on the “OK” button.
 This step should have renumbered the Body of Research correctly to start as p.1.

-7) At this time, this is the one document file that can now be formatted to become the Microsoft thesis or dissertation file.
+- At this point, this is the file that can now be formatted to become the full thesis or dissertation file.
 You will now continue with the format criteria for margins, line spacing, fonts, and all other style (APA, MLA, or Chicago) criteria that you can confirm with your committee chair if necessary.

-8) You can create the two template pages (Approval page and the Title page) which can be copy/pasted to the p.i and p.ii of the Front Matter.
-Please use the Examples of Front Matter for Thesis or Dissertation at the Graduate Studies Website-Thesis/Dissertation icon-left side second grouping to decide on how the Front Matter pages will be generated –Approval page, Title page, Dedication page(optional), Acknowledgement page(optional), Abstract page, Table of Contents, List of Tables(optional), List of Figures(optional).
+- You can create the two template pages (Approval page and the Title page) which can be copy/pasted to the p.i and p.ii of the Front Matter.
+Please consult the Examples of Front Matter for Thesis or Dissertation to decide how the Front Matter pages will be generated –Approval page, Title page, Dedication page(optional), Acknowledgement page(optional), Abstract page, Table of Contents, List of Tables(optional), List of Figures(optional).

-11) Most important, please Backup this Microsoft thesis or dissertation file to a USB stick or External hard drive.
-Be sure to save this file to multiple places so when you have a Final thesis or dissertation file, you will be ready to convert this file to a thesis.pdf or dissertation pdf for final submission to the electronic digital repositories to meet the final degree requirement for your degree program.
+- Most important, please backup your thesis or dissertation file to a USB stick or external hard drive.
+Be sure to save this file to multiple places so when you have a final thesis or dissertation file, you will be ready to convert this file to a PDF for final submission to the electronic digital repositories to meet the final degree requirement for your degree program.